buhrmi/buhrmi/README.md

 # Hi there

-This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap) and [@opendjbooth](https://www.opendjbooth.com).
-Still welcoming founding partners for these projects.
-If you're interested in crypto trading or DJing, feel free to [get in touch](mailto:buhrmi@gmail.com) to hear the pitches.
+This is buhrmi, a totally legit web developer, and founder of [@shitcoinswap](https://twitter.com/shitcoinswap).

-## Past projects
+## Work projects

 These projects are copyrighted by CDMN GmbH and their respective clients.